 The database must be setup and available, along with logins and access.

 Timezones are super important here and time synchronization is really important when generating SSL Certificates.
-You want to make sure you have this correct and good.
+You want to make sure this information is correct.
 Otherwise there is a potential edge case you could generate an SSL Certificate that is not yet valid.
-As the service package could generate an SSL certificate if you don't pass an existing thumbprint, its best to ensure that time synchronization is not an issue with the machine you are installing this on.
+As the service package could generate an SSL certificate if you don’t pass an existing thumbprint, it’s best to ensure that time synchronization is not an issue with the machine you are installing this on.

 FQDN Usage

-When installing the CCM Service, the default is to use the Fully Qualified Domain Name (FQDN) of the machine that it is being installed on.
-As a result, there is an expectation that the certificate (either the self signed certificate that is created during installation, or the existing certificate which is configured with the CertificateThumbprint parameter) that is used to secure the transport layer of this service, also uses the same FQDN.
+When installing the Chocolatey Central Management Service, the default is to use the Fully Qualified Domain Name (FQDN) of the machine that it is being installed on.
+As a result, there is an expectation that the certificate (either the self-signed certificate that is created during installation, or the existing certificate which is configured with the CertificateThumbprint parameter) that is used to secure the transport layer of this service also uses the same FQDN.

 # Find FDQN for current machine